DrC0okie/HEIG_CLD_Labo5/README.md

 ## 3.1 Add deployments

-Firstly we had to delete existing pods with the commands
+Firstly, we had to delete existing pods with the commands :

 ````powershell
 kubectl delete pod redis